weihong1991/eCLIP-m6A/README.md

 # eCLIP-m6A
-Core codes and raw data for predicing m6A modifications from RBP eCLIP/Histone CHIP data, A copy from our lab github folder https://github.com/Cheng-Lab-GitHub/eCLIP-m6A
+Core codes and raw data for predicing m6A modifications from RBP eCLIP/Histone CHIP data.
+A copy from our lab github folder https://github.com/Cheng-Lab-GitHub/eCLIP-m6A
 ## Example codes